Online Learning and Health Related Fitness

 How did I use Seesaw for my physical education class?

 The “Tuning In” and "Finding Out" for my health-related fitness unit was having students analyze how their body changed after an intense exercise, as well as sharing ideas on other ways you can stay healthy.
 Every task assigned had a part to get them up and moving, and a part to answer a couple of health-related questions or reflect.
 Most students mentioned that sleeping, and eating good food, were other ways they stay healthy.
 As we moved into week two I designed tasks to further explore these topics while still providing students with a variety of different exercises (and instructional videos) they could follow and explore.
-Each task has seen greater engagement, with responses going from about 50% to almost everyone now.
-The vigilance of the admin and homeroom teachers definitely helped get students settled and make expectations clear.

 This week, the third one of teaching physical education from the comforts of my small Japanese apartment, I want to know the type of exercises that they enjoy doing.
 Students will watch a brief BrainPOP video on fitness (thankfully our school has an account) to reflect on the previous two weeks and then create their own list of exercises they can do to stay active for around five minutes.
 I encouraged them to complete these with a sibling or parent!
 Hopefully, after our two-week spring break, schools will be back to normal in-person operations and I can use the exercise topics that they chose to shape the rest of my inquiry cycle and keep students exploring physical fitness and healthy living.

 With my older PYP classes I am focusing on the components of fitness.
 I wanted to use these three weeks of online school to see what they know, and what they are interested in when it comes to the different types of fitness.
 As with my other PYP classes, I am assigning the class two physical education tasks a week through Seesaw.